 - A feeling of indigestion or a burning sensation in your chest

 Many of these symptoms are accompanied by shortness of breath, either during activity or at rest.
-The best cardiologist in Manhattan, at the New York Cardiac Diagnostic Center, carefully considers all these symptoms when assessing your condition.
+The leading cardiologist in Manhattan, Dr. Reisman at the Manhattan Cardiology, carefully considers all these symptoms when assessing your condition.

 Heart Disease Diagnostic Tools